dalum/Purses.jl/README.md

 # Purses.jl 👛

 This package provides a simple and extensible type for wrapping a value that carries a small cache around with it—a purse.
 The cache is stored internally as a tuple, and the function for caching the entries are saved as a type parameter.
-This trick allows specialising on the function to retrieve the cached value using compile-time constants for indexing into the cache.
+This allows specialising on the function to retrieve the cached value using compile-time constants for indexing into the cache.

 # Usage